-In the fall and the spring, the leadership team presents to the HCPA Board of Directors the current student data, including MCA and NWEA MAP data.
+In the fall and the spring, the leadership team presents the current student data, including MCA and Universal Screening data to the HCPA School Board.
 The spring meeting creates accountability to report the level of growth that students made during that school year.

-Annually the school will provide the following to the state commissioner of education:
+Annually the school will provide the following to the State Commissioner of Education: